Planned Giving 101: The Fundamentals of Gift Planning

 Our goals for the course are simple: Invest in your professional development and value.
 Strengthen your practical knowledge and planned giving skill set at this “roll up your sleeves,” hands-on workshop.
 Join highly regarded instructors for a workshop focused on providing you with valuable knowledge that can be immediately applied in your daily work.
 Taught over three consecutive weeks to enable you to put what you learn into practice between sessions and share your experiences with your cohort, this course will increase your capacity to advise donors on basic and more complex gift planning topics and opportunities.

-- Provides an understanding of planned giving fundamentals
+- Provide an understanding of planned giving fundamentals

 - Develop familiarity with the income, estate, and gift tax structures that affect gift-giving and the transfer of wealth